-Diesels also used to be more reliable and simpler than petrol engines, thanks to mechanical injection and no electrical system, other than a starter motor, but that’s also no longer the case.
+Diesels also used to be more reliable and simpler than petrol engines, thanks to mechanical injection and no electricals, other than a starter motor, but that’s also no longer the case.
 (In reality, diesels have relied on electrics for more than 20 years, because all pre-chamber, indirect-injection diesels – most Japanese diesels were of this type until recently – used glow plugs to heat their injection chambers, and all key-start and stop diesels had electric fuel shut-off solenoids on their injection pumps.)

 Modern 4WD diesels are turbocharged and intercooled, and have electronic injection control and emissions kit in some form.
 That makes them at least as complex as petrol engines and means they face diagnostic problems.
 Many bush garages are unable to diagnose problems in modern diesels.

 That’s not to say that the modern diesel 4WD doesn’t belong in the scrub, but it’s not the no-fuss proposition it used to be.
+Also, modern piezo injectors

 Petrol engines have used electronic fuel injection for many years and more is known about them off the beaten track.
 Modern 4WD petrol engines have excellent performance and economy has improved – not to the point of challenging the turbo-diesel when towing or off-road, but better than previously.

-Petrol engines with LPG conversions used to be a good economy move, but the Federal Government’s policy of tying LPG retails to petrol and diesel prices makes that a slightly less attractive option.
+Petrol engines with LPG conversions used to be a good economy move, but the Federal Government’s policy of tying LPG retails to petrol and diesel prices makes that a far less attractive option.
 (It wouldn’t be quite so irritating if they weren’t flogging our North West Shelf LPG overseas for a pittance.)

 Automatic or Manual